 Enjoying Medieval Crossings …

 Once we exited the gallery, we headed to Ponte Vecchio.
 There we enjoyed crossing the old medieval bridge, browsing the historic gold shops, and enjoying some fresh gelato on the walk.
 I swear the best gelato places are near this area!

 Our last adventure of the day was touring the Basilica of Santa Croce.
 This 15th century church was the burial place of Michelangelo, Galileo and Machiavelli, among others.
 It had beautiful frescos within the church and the sculptures surrounding the tombs made this church a work of art.

 Walking back from the basilica to the Duomo, we stopped along the way at the leather shops.
 I always wanted a Florentine leather jacket.
 With multiple shops along the way and every shape and style available, it was hard to select one to buy.
 Eventually, we wondered into one shop that had a beautiful brown leather jacket.
 I knew was the perfect jacket for me!

 After freshening up in our hotel, we headed out to dinner (me in my new leather jacket!) to enjoy a traditional Florence dinner that the hotel helped us arrange.
 We shared a Fiorentina Bistecca.
 This was by far the best steak I ever had!
-It was a perfect end to a busy day exploring all the medieval history of Florence.
+It was a perfect end to a busy day exploring all the medieval history of Florence Italy.